 How many spots are available for students each semester?

-- 18 spots are available for enrollment starting summer 2016.
-18 new students will be enrolled in each subsequent fall and winter.
+- 18 new students will be enrolled in each fall and winter semester.

 How are students enrolled in classes?